Washington Lease Agreement Template

 Honest limits.

-LeaseKit is a document generator, built in collaboration with final year law students and developers, tailored to each state’s landlord tenant rules.
-For a lease agreement in Washington, it assembles the clauses that belong in the document and fills in your details.
+LeaseKit is a document service built by a small team of legal researchers and developers, tailored to each stateโs landlord tenant rules.
+For a lease agreement in Washington, we assemble the clauses that belong in the document and fill in your details.

 It is not a substitute for a licensed attorney on a specific dispute.
 Housing law changes year to year.
 Template content is based on publicly available rules as of early 2026.
 Verify the notice periods and caps against current Washington law before using the PDF for anything time sensitive.